Clue88/OrderedArrayList/README.md

 Questions we had:
 - How are `NoNullArrayList` constructors different from those of `ArrayList`?
+- What does this mean --> `The serializable class NoNullArrayList does not declare a static final serialVersionUID field of type long`?

 Things we discussed:
 - We can perform the sorting by using the comparison methods that everything